loresoft/loresoft.github.io/content/post/2003-10-20-The-NetSpell-project.md

----
-layout: post
-dateCreated: 10/20/2003 12:40:00 AM
-title: The NetSpell project
-tags:
-- Projects > NetSpell
-redirect_from:
-- "/NetSpell/index.html"
-- "/Applications/NetSpell/index.html"
-- "/Applications/NetSpell/default.aspx/index.html"
-- "/Applications/NetSpell/Download/default.aspx/index.html"
-- "/projects/netspell/default.aspx/index.html"
-- "/projects/netspell/the-netspell-project/default.aspx/index.html"
----
++++
+date = '2003-10-20T00:40:00-05:00'
+title = 'The NetSpell project' url = 'The-NetSpell-project' tags = ['netspell'] categories = ['Projects'] author = 'LoreSoft' description = 'An overview of the NetSpell project, a spell checking engine written in C#.'
++++

 ### Introduction

 The NetSpell project is a spell checking engine written entirely in managed C# .net code.
 NetSpell's suggestions for a misspelled word are generated using phonetic (sounds like) matching and ranked by a typographical (looks like) score.
 NetSpell supports multiple languages and the dictionaries are based on the OpenOffice Affix compression format.
 The library can be used in Windows or Web Form projects.
 The download includes an English dictionary with dictionaries for other languages available for download on the project web site.
 NetSpell also supports user added words and automatic creation of user dictionaries.
 It also includes a dictionary build tool to build custom dictionaries.

 ### The Dictionary